+Student's Name:

+Date Visiting College

-Studer nt's Name: Date V visiting Co llege Please allow my son or daughter to be dismissed from classes for a college day to visit the campus of visit yes I will be accompanying my son or daughter on this college no. He/she has appointments set up with college personnel.
+om classes for a college day to visit the campus of be accompanying my son or daughter on this college up with college personnel

-I understand that the student is responsible to both obtain assignments in advance and to turn in all makeup work according to the instructors' wishes.
-If a student has a D or F in a course, he/she may not be excused to take a college day.
-A student may not take a college day on the day that a major assignment is due.
-Failure to comply with the above may result in a student not being allowed to make-up or turn in any missed work, which may adversely affect the grade a student receives in a course.
+I understand that the s up work according to tl to take a college day.
+A ure to comply with the student is responsible to both of he instructors' wishes.
+If a stude A student may not take a colleg otain assignments in advance and to turn in all make- ent has a D or F in a course, he/she may not be excused the day on the day that a major assignment is due.
+Fail- a not being allowed to make-up or turn in any missed receives in a course.

-All of the student's teachers must sign below and if desired, add comments regarding student's academic performance, upcoming assignments/tests, etc.
+add comments performance, upcoming assignments/tests, etc.

 Signature: Comments:

 Period 1

 Period 2

+Period 3

 Period 4

 Period 5

 Period 6

 Period 7

-Student Sign nature Parent Signature
+Student Signature Parent Signature (sign only after reading teacher comments)

 Approved Date Received

-Dann Cleveland, Dean of Upper School S tudents
+Blake Sn nith, Dean of Upper School Stude ents

-Approved Date Received
+Approved Bandy/College Counselor Date Received

-Elizabeth Mosley/Michele Moore, College Counselor
+Kathryn Bandy/College Counselor

 Make a copy of this completed form and attach official documentation of the college visit.
-Give the original form to Mrs. Berney in the Upper School office and the copy to Mrs. Mosley or Mrs. Moore prior to your college trip.
+Give the original form to Mrs. McInnis in the US office and a copy to Mrs. Bandy prior to your college trip.
+This form must be turned in ONE FULL SCHOOL DAY prior to the date of absence.
 If you forget to turn it in, it will be considered UNEXCUSED-NO EXCEPTIONS.